 • STRENGTHEN INTERPERSONAL SKILLS – Effective interpersonal skills are the key to bringing out the best in people, which in turn, drives productivity and results.
 Strong interpersonal skills allow leaders to be more influential, get buy-in for their ideas, and avoid or resolve conflict.

 • SOUNDING BOARD – Often, the evolution of a company is conceived during open discussions of ideas, but most executives don’t have the right “sounding board”.
-It requires an environment within which an executive’s inklings, ideas, and concerns are brought to light, challenged, and expanded.
+Every executive needs an objective, supportive confidant with whom to complain, vent, confide in, and talk things out.

-FRESH PERSPECTIVE – Outside perspective is essential as a catalyst for creative, game-changing strategic thought.
+• UNBIASED, OUTSIDE PERSPECTIVE – Outside perspective is essential as a catalyst for creative, game-changing strategic thought.
 Additionally, outside input is necessary in order to uncover blind spots and move past them.
-Every executive needs an objective, supportive confidant with whom to complain, vent, confide in, and talk things out.

 • ENHANCED STRATEGIC THINKING – The best strategies will leverage strengths, minimize risk, and balance long-term with short-term needs and goals.
-Executives must carefully think through possibilities, assess and manage risk, and then select the strategic plans with the best potential.
+Executives must carefully think through possibilities, assess and manage risk, and then develop strategies with the best potential.
+It requires an environment within which an executive’s inklings, ideas, and concerns are brought to light, challenged, and expanded.

 • HIGHER PRODUCTIVITY – Given the demands placed on executives, it is critical to improve productivity, efficiency, and effectiveness.
 Maintaining a high degree of mental acuity, managing stress and emotions, and carving out discretionary time to address the important before it becomes urgent is essential.